amirulalfaris/Intel-CKT-Training-git-Repo/README.md

  *The n-channel enhancement mode MOSFET with an applied gate voltage VGS<VT and with VGS>VT.*

 + When the VDS value increases.
-The voltage drop across the oxide near the drain terminal decreases, which means that the induced inversion charge density near the drain also decreases . ( Still linear region )
+The voltage drop across the oxide near the drain terminal decreases, which means that the induced inversion charge density near the drain also decreases . ( Still linear region ) (Vgs-vt < Vds)
 + When VDS increases to the point where the potential drop across the oxide at the drain terminal is equal to VT, the induced inversion charge density is zero at the drain terminal .
-The VDS at this point is called VDS(sat)
+The VDS at this point is called VDS(sat) ( Vgs-Vt = Vds ) (Vds = Vdsat)
 + When VDS becomes larger than the VDS (sat) value, the point in the channel at which the inversion charge is just zero moves toward the source terminal.
 + In this case, electrons enter the channel at the source, travel through the channel toward the drain, and then, at the point where the charge goes to zero, the electrons are injected into the space charge region where they are swept by the E-field to the drain contact .
-+ At this point then the drain current will be a constant .
++ At this point then the drain current will be a constant ( Act as constant current source).
 We call it as saturation region .
++ Id is not depend on VDS anymore .

  <img width="655" alt="image" src="https://user-images.githubusercontent.com/121993910/212832840-12b87993-14d3-493a-aded-f72fe2fdaf56.png">